Resolution of the Supreme Court, dated 25th January 2022

 III CZP 51/22

-- The court through which the complaint is filed does not have jurisdiction to rule on the admissibility of the appeal filed in connection with the rule adopted as of November 7, 2019 that the court through which the complaint is filed only transfers the case file to the court of second instance (new wording of Article 371 of the Code of Civil Procedure and Article 395 § 1 of the Code of Civil Procedure).
+- The court through which the complaint is filed does not have jurisdiction to rule on the admissibility of the complaint filed in connection with the rule adopted as of 7th November 2019 that the court through which the complaint is filed only transfers the case file to the court of second instance (new wording of Article 371 of the Code of Civil Procedure and Article 395 Paragraph 1 of the Code of Civil Procedure).

 The Supreme Court, composed of:

-in a case brought by the District Consumer Ombudsman in S. acting as a representative of the group against Bank […] Spółka Akcyjna in G. for a determination or, alternatively, for shaping, after deciding at a closed session in the Civil Chamber on January 25, 2022, the legal issue presented by the Court of Appeals in […] by the order of June 9, 2021, ref. no. V ACz […],
+in a case brought by the Poviat Consumer Ombudsman in S. acting as a representative of the group against Bank […] Joint-Stock Company in G. for a determination or, alternatively, for shaping, after deciding at a session in camera in the Civil Chamber on 25th January 2022, on the legal issue presented by the Court of Appeal in […] by the decision of 9th June 2021, ref. no. V ACz […],

 adopted the resolution: